harshit-singhania/kodo.ai/README.md

     ```

     Copy the `https://...` forwarding URL it gives you.

+    Windows notes:
+    - Run commands in Windows Terminal (PowerShell).
+If using WSL, run everything inside your Linux distro shell.
+    - After installing Docker Desktop, sign in and start it once before running `docker compose up`.

 2.  **Update Webhook URL**: Go to your GitHub App's settings, and paste the ngrok forwarding URL into the "Webhook URL" field.
 Add `/api/webhook` to the end.